-DORIE (DOcumentation et Recherche sur les questions Institutionnelles Européennes) is a database providing access to the collection of documents put together over the years by the unit in the Secretariat-General responsible for institutional issues.
+DORIE (DOcumentation et Recherche sur les questions Institutionnelles Européennes) is a database providing access to documents collected over the years by a unit in the Commission Secretariat-General responsible for institutional issues.
 It contains legal instruments adopted by the Institutions, minutes of meetings of European Institutions and bodies, press releases, newspaper articles, speeches by European leaders and internal Commission notes.

 Of notice are a selection of documents relating to the various intergovernmental conferences (including the 2002-03 European Convention).